-The opening of Roncolo 1888 is probably the most beautiful opening in all of Emilia Romagna.
-Throw in the fact that it is also one of best wineries in the region plus some other surprises and you have yourself a simply irresistible destination for the next summer. (maybe even spring!)
+Nestled in the hills of the Emilia Romagna, Venturini Baldini offers guest rooms in two beautiful mansions – Roncolo 1888 and Villa Manodori.
+Throw in the fact that it is also one of best wineries in the region plus some other surprises and you have yourself a simply irresistible destination for the summer. (maybe even spring!)

 A small geography tutorial if you please: the northern Italian town of Reggio Emilia lies south of Lake Garda, just west of Modena, smack in the middle of Emilia Romagna – culinary-wise one of the world’s most prominent regions (we may have mentioned that a few times already).
 Home of the Parma ham, the Aceto the Balsamico Traditionale, Parmesan cheese and, to top it off, one of the best restaurants in the world, the Osteria Francescana lead by star chef Massimo Bottura (who is also a member of Pretty Hotels with his Casa Maria Luigia).